-Are you looking for fun activities in Fairbanks, Alaska?
+Are you looking for fun things to do in Fairbanks, Alaska?
 The Riverboat Discovery boat tour needs to be at the top of your list!
 It is a fantastic tour!

 We recently had the opportunity to check it out.
 I am so excited to share with you all the fun we had, as well as all the things to do on the discovery boat.